Federal Reserve Banks

 FedLine Access to Reserve Bank Services

-Between 2007 and 2016, Reserve Bank priced FedLine connections decreased nearly 18 percent, and the number of depository institutions in the United States declined 30 percent.14 During this same period, the number of employees within depository institutions who have FedLine credentials increased 23 percent, reflecting in part the expansion of value-added services provided and use of the network for central bank applications.
-As of December 2016, more than 45,000 individuals had access to value-added services (Accounting Management Information, FedTransaction Analyzer, and ACH Risk Services) and more than 35,000 individuals had access to central bank applications for regulatory reporting purposes.
+Between 2008 and 2017, Reserve Bank priced FedLine connections and number of depository institutions in the United States continued to decline, though the number of depository institution employees with FedLine credentials increased 11 percent.
+As of December 2017, more than 54,000 individuals had access to value-added services (Accounting Management Information, FedTransaction Analyzer, and ACH Risk Services) and more than 52,000 individuals had access to central bank applications for regulatory reporting purposes.

-The improvement of efficiency, effectiveness, and security of information technology (IT) services and operations continued to be a focus for the Reserve Banks in 2016.
-Led by the Federal Reserve System's National IT organization, the Reserve Banks approved the System IT Strategic Plan to reduce the complexity and risk involved in the delivery of technology services.
-The plan focuses on IT productivity, simplicity, accountability, and stewardship across the System.
-National IT is guiding the plan's implementation and tracking progress toward the plan's goals.
+The Federal Reserve Banks continued to improve the efficiency, effectiveness, and security of information technology (IT) services and operations in 2017.
+Led by the Federal Reserve's National IT organization, the System made significant progress in addressing the challenges outlined in its IT Strategic Plan.
+Elements of the plan focus on IT productivity, simplicity, accountability, and stewardship across the System.
+Several specific initiatives under the plan also strengthened information security.
+National IT continues to guide the plan's implementation and tracks progress toward the plan's goals.
 This effort is scheduled to be completed in 2020.

-The Reserve Banks remained vigilant about their cybersecurity posture, investing in risk-mitigation initiatives and programs and continuously monitoring and assessing cybersecurity risks to its operations.
-The Federal Reserve implemented several cybersecurity initiatives that enable threat-driven analysis; increase the ability to respond to evolving cybersecurity threats with agility, decisiveness, and speed by streamlining decisionmaking during a cybersecurity incident; and continue to improve its continuous monitoring capabilities of key systems.
+Under the direction of the Office of the Chief Information Security Officer, the Reserve Banks remained vigilant about their cybersecurity posture, investing in risk-mitigation initiatives and programs and continuously monitoring and safeguarding their operations against cybersecurity risks.
+The Federal Reserve implemented several cybersecurity initiatives that strengthen identity access management, enhance its abilities to detect and respond to cyber incidents, reduce the risk of insider threats, and continue to improve its continuous monitoring capabilities for critical assets.

 Examinations of the Federal Reserve Banks

-The combined financial statements of the Reserve Banks as well as the financial statements of each of the 12 Reserve Banks are audited annually by an independent public accountant retained by the Board of Governors.15 In addition, the Reserve Banks are subject to oversight by the Board of Governors, which performs its own reviews.
+The combined financial statements of the Reserve Banks as well as the financial statements of each of the 12 Reserve Banks are audited annually by an independent public accounting firm retained by the Board of Governors.10 In addition, the Reserve Banks are subject to oversight by the Board of Governors, which performs its own reviews.

 The Reserve Banks use the 2013 framework established by the Committee of Sponsoring Organizations of the Treadway Commission (COSO) to assess their internal controls over financial reporting, including the safeguarding of assets.
 Within this framework, the management of each Reserve Bank annually provides an assertion letter to its board of directors that confirms adherence to COSO standards.

-The Federal Reserve Board engaged KPMG LLP (KPMG) to audit the 2016 combined and individual financial statements of the Reserve Banks.16
+The Federal Reserve Board engaged KPMG LLP (KPMG) to audit the 2017 combined and individual financial statements of the Reserve Banks.11

 The Board also reviews SOMA and foreign currency holdings to